After the Fire: Your Emotional and Physical Well-Being

 After a disaster, such as a wildfire, you may feel sad, mad, guilty, or numb.
-You may have trouble sleeping, be constantly watching for danger, or be jumpy, irritable, or angry.
-Contact with certain people, sights, or sounds may bring back bad memories or an overwhelming sense of grief.
-These are all normal reactions to stress, as this is a difficult time.
-Here are some things you can do to help you cope with stress and protect your emotional and physical well-being:
+You may have trouble sleeping, be constantly “on the lookout” for danger, or be jumpy, irritable, or angry.
+Contact with certain people, sights or sounds may bring back bad memories or an overwhelming sense of grief.
+These are all normal reactions to stress.
+This is a difficult time, but there are things you can do to help cope with the stress and stay healthy even during the cleanup time that follows.

 - Help with cleanup and repair if it is safe to do so.

 - Spend time with others.

 - Exercise (indoors if air quality is not acceptable).